pcaversaccio/safe-tx-hashes-util/README.md

 6. You trust the data provided by your RPC provider when using `--simulate` mode.

 > [!IMPORTANT]
 > You can remove the trust assumption _"4.
 You trust the [Safe transaction service API](https://docs.safe.global/core-api/transaction-service-overview)."_ by enabling `--interactive` mode and verifying the calldata independently (this should always be done!).
-You can also remove trust assumption _"6.
+You can also remove the trust assumption _"6.
 You trust the data provided by your RPC provider when using `--simulate` mode."_ by running your own node.

 ## Community-Maintained User Interface Implementations